PAYE operation: payments for PAYE purposes: free of tax payments

 A free of tax (FOT) payment is one where the employer rather than the employee bears any tax due, and so there are additional PAYE duties involved.

 Where the employee has a tax code with an S prefix, this indicates that the employee is liable to tax at the Scottish rate(s) and the employer must ensure they calculate the tax due using the correct rate(s).
-Further information about the Scottish rate of Income Tax is given at PAYE100035.
+Further information about Scottish income tax is given at PAYE100035.

 By making payments free of tax an employer may find that wages costs increase because they will include